Supply Chain Sector in Canada

 - All other costs related to the program and employment services are generously funded by the Government of Ontario and the Government of Canada.
 The fee represents a small proportion (approximately 10 per cent) of the overall cost of the program.

-Supply Chain Connections is funded by the Government of Ontario and delivered in partnership with Sheridan College, OTEC and supported by the Canadian Supply Chain Sector Council.
+Supply Chain Connections is funded by the Government of Ontario and delivered in partnership with Sheridan College and OTEC.

 To learn more about Supply Chain Connections, please click here to email Liliana Lewandowski or call at 905.361.2522.